Layr-Labs/incredible-squaring-avs/README.md

 }
 ```

-In this method we can see the only thing task generator does, generating tasks each 10 seconds.
+In this method we can see the only thing task spammer does, generating tasks each 10 seconds.
 That consists on calling the `CreateNewTask()` method of the on-chain `TaskManager` contract, that stores a hash of the new task and emits a `NewTaskCreated` event, that will be caught by the challenger, the operator and the aggregator.

 ## Troubleshooting